StydeNet/html/docs/field-builder.md

             ],
 ```

-Of course this is theme specific, since it was impossible to convince all CSS framework authors to use the same classes...
+Of course this is theme specific, since it would be impossible to convince all CSS framework authors to use the same classes...

-###CSS class for controls with errors
+### CSS class for controls with errors

-If a input has errors, an additional CSS class called 'error' will be added, this can also be configured for every theme (see above).
+If an input has errors, an additional CSS class called 'error' will be added, this can also be configured for every theme (see above).

-##Control access
+## Control access

 You may want to hide some fields for certain users, you can do this using the Access Handler included with this component: